Furina-star/Information-Management-Project-BSCS-2A/README.md

-# Information-Management-Project-BSCS-2A
+# PROJECT Information Management
-A project for the subject Information Management
+A Laptop Inventroy System that uses NetBeans GUI Builder for the application